AashiDutt/RLHF-projects/README.md

 # RLHF-projects
-This repo contains projects related to Reinforcemnet Learning with Human Feedback
+This repo contains projects related to Reinforcement Learning with Human Feedback